 Payable Every Month

 27 x 9

 (68 x 38 x 12)

 In the summary of this Browning Camping Glacier Tent review, I wish to stress again that I am very impressed with this tent.
 This is a rarely seen quality tool with incredible features and many great details in the design.
 The tent is totally reliable, and I can fully recommend it to anybody who can afford it.
 It is expensive but I am sure it is worth the money.

 If you need a tent for a cooler environment, this is it.
 It is designed to keep the warmth, but you also have large openings (with panels) on all 4 sides plus on the ceiling if/when you need some extra ventilation.

 Note that they also have a far bigger tent for family camping, for 8 people, you can see it here.

 Thank you for reading.
 If this tent is over your current budget, please look around in this site, there are many tents described in detail and you can see them here.
 In particular, have a look in my article about 4-person cabin tents.
+Check also this Kelty Sequoia 4 tent built in the same style.
+Check also this Coleman Carlsbad 4 tent which has a screen room and a dark rest room.
 If you need an insulated tent, check this Crua Tri 3 person tent.

 Please use the comment box below if you have any question or comment.
 I wish you a nice day.